-The extremely ugly but prized black grouper is a popular game fish for reef fishermen in the Caribbean.
+The ugly but prized black grouper is a popular game fish for reef fishermen in the Caribbean.
 Known as a tough opponent on the line, black grouper must be reeled in quickly before they retreat to cover on reefs, which can lead to tangled or snapped lines.
-A variety of natural and artificial baits have been recorded for catching grouper, which make a delicious meal.
+Various natural and artificial baits have been recorded to catch grouper, which makes a delicious meal.

-The black grouper is a predatory fish, which can be found throughout the western Atlantic Ocean.
+The black grouper is a predatory fish found throughout the western Atlantic Ocean.
 The heaviest recorded size for a landed grouper is 220 pounds, though it is uncommon for them to grow to this size.

-Grouper can be caught in the Caribbean all year round, but November through April represent the best time of year to fish for them.
+Grouper can be caught in the Caribbean all year round, but November through April represent the best time to fish for them.

-A carnivorous fish, the best method for catching marlin is trolling large baits such as dolphin, mullet, mackerel and squid, though artificial lures and strip baits have been known to have success.
-In the wild, marlin use their long sword to pierce or stun prey, before returning to feast.
+A carnivorous fish, the best method for catching marlin is trolling large baits such as dolphins, mullets, mackerel, and squid, though artificial lures and strip baits have been known to have success.
+Marlin uses their long sword in the wild to pierce or stun prey before returning to feast.
 Expect your bait to be treated the same way, which can result in sudden wrenching movements.
 The marlin is an extremely large fish, with the largest recorded specimen weighing in at 1,402 pounds.
 Marlin can live in the wild for up to 27 years.

 The dorado is one of the fastest fish in the sea and can reach a top speed of more than 56 miles per hour.
 Weighing in at around 28 pounds (though occasionally they can reach 40 pounds,) they are nowhere near the weight and power of a marlin, making them much more attainable for less experienced sports fishermen.
 The dorado is also relatively abundant, found in good numbers throughout its range.
 The fish grow quickly, as they have a lifespan of just five years, meaning it is rare to catch anything less than a full grown dorado.

 Fishing charters often look for seabirds and floating debris when hunting dorado, as the fish often swim near such debris in search of food.
-A net full of sardines, tossed into the water, can sometimes be used to lure a whole frenzy of dorado, which can then easily be caught on a line.
+A net of sardines tossed into the water can sometimes lure a frenzy of dorado, which can then easily be caught on a line.
 Reeling the fish in isn’t easy – it will bolt in all directions, trying to escape.
-November through March represent the best months of the year when fishing for the dorado.
+November through March represent the best months of the year fishing for the dorado.

 Several species of snapper can be found around the reefs of the Turks and Caicos.
 These fish are relatively small and easy to catch when compared to something like a wahoo, much better suited to someone who hasn’t fished much before.

-The most striking snapper species is the red snapper, a fish of increasing rarity.
-The iconic red coloring of the snapper make it extremely popular with sports fishermen, who hunt it throughout its range in the western Atlantic, Caribbean and Gulf of Mexico.
-It is an important commercial fish but is also popular with big game fishermen.
+The red snapper is the most striking snapper, a fish of increasing rarity.
+The iconic red coloring of the snapper makes it extremely popular with sports fishermen, who hunt it throughout its range in the western Atlantic, Caribbean, and Gulf of Mexico.
+It is an important commercial fish and popular with big game fishermen.

-Other snapper species one can catch in the Turks and Caicos Islands include the pretty and extremely common yellowtail snapper, as well as the mutton snapper.
-This species is most abundant in the Caribbean, where it weighs in between 5 and 30 pounds.
+One can catch other snapper species in the Turks and Caicos Islands, include the pretty and extremely common yellowtail snapper and the mutton snapper.
+This species is most abundant in the Caribbean, weighing between 5 and 30 pounds.

 Snappers can be caught all year round in the Turks and Caicos, with November through April representing the best opportunities.

 The wahoo is beautifully striped and found throughout the tropics and the subtropics.
 It is a living torpedo, swimming at lightning speeds of nearly 80 kilometers per hour.
-They grow rapidly too, and it is not uncommon for landed wahoo’s to weigh in at around 100 pounds – though the record is significantly bigger, at 138 pounds!
-A prize for sports fisherman due to its speed and high-quality flesh, the team at Catchin’ Caicos is pleased to encounter the wahoo on an almost daily basis.
+They grow rapidly too, and it is not uncommon for landed wahoos to weigh in at around 100 pounds – though the record is significantly bigger, at 138 pounds!

-The wahoo is a carnivorous fish, feeding on smaller creatures that it catches around wrecks and reefs, though it spends a lot of time in deeper waters too.
-When trying to land a wahoo, don’t be surprised when the fish tries to make a run for it, it may reel off several hundred yards of line in just a few seconds as it attempts to bolt.
-This energy doesn’t drain quickly, and you’ll be in for quite a battle when trying to land the fish.
-It may jump out of the water, and even when you have it on the boat, it will wriggle and shake violently in an attempt to free itself.
+The wahoo is a carnivorous fish, feeding on smaller creatures that it catches around wrecks and reefs, though it spends a lot of time in deeper waters.
+When trying to land a wahoo, don’t be surprised when the fish makes a run for it; it may reel off several hundred yards of line in just a few seconds as it attempts to bolt.
+This energy doesn’t drain quickly, and you’ll be in a battle when trying to land the fish.
+It may jump out of the water, and even when you have it on the boat, it will wriggle and shake violently to free itself.

 The wahoo can be caught most of the year off the Turks and Caicos, with the exception of July through August.
-Alternatively, November through March are the months where the fish is at its most abundant.
+Alternatively, November through March are the months when the fish is most abundant.

 Yellow Fin Tuna

-The yellow fin tuna, commonly marked as Ahi is a fish of varying size, often weighing between 20 – 40 lbs but once in a while coming it at over 100 lbs, and is found abundantly in the healthy waters of the Caribbean Sea which surrounds the Turks and Caicos Islands.
-This prized fish can be found in deep waters, but are known to venture closer to the shores to feed on bait fish when the proper conditions present themselves.
+The yellow fin tuna, commonly marked as Ahi, is a fish of varying size, often weighing between 20 – 40 lbs but once in a while at over 100 lbs, and is found abundantly in the healthy waters of the Caribbean Sea, which surrounds the Turks and Caicos Islands.
+This prized fish can be found in deep waters but is known to venture closer to the shores to feed on bait fish when the proper conditions present themselves.

-A much-desired fish, known for its artisan use in sashimi dishes and beyond, the yellow fin tuna has been sought after by sports fisherman for decades.
+A much-desired fish known for its artisan use in sashimi dishes and beyond, the yellow fin tuna has been sought after by sports fishermen for decades.
 Yellowfin baits are often squid or anchovy, known for attracting large schools to the pole-and-line setups onboard the Catchin’ Caicos fleet.

 Catching yellow fin tuna is one of the most exciting experiences for any fisherman.
-Yellow fin can put on quite a show busting through the ocean water in large groups displaying their beautiful blue, yellow, and green colors accented by dorsal and ventral fins which appear to stream away from their bodies.
+Yellow fin can put on quite a show busting through the ocean water in large groups displaying their beautiful blue, yellow, and green colors accented by dorsal and ventral fins, which appear to stream away from their bodies.
 A true site to behold, it’s not uncommon to have multiple simultaneous strikes in this scenario leading to an exciting and intense coordination in order to land multiple fish at once.
-These fish put up an incredible fight often diving deep, and the Catchin’ Caicos crew is always prepared with sharp knives and soy sauce.
-Upon landing this incredible fish the crew know how to properly bleed the fish, and fillet strips of the fresh catch for their clients’ instant enjoyment leading to one of the finest and freshest eating delicacies anyone could experience while fishing in the Caribbean Sea.
+These fish put up an incredible fight, often diving deep, and the Catchin’ Caicos crew is always prepared with sharp knives and soy sauce.
+Upon landing this incredible fish, the crew knows how to properly bleed the fish and fillet strips of the fresh catch for their clients’ instant enjoyment leading to one of the finest and freshest eating delicacies anyone could experience while fishing in the Caribbean Sea.